Parhampl/Drone-Detection/README.md

-# YOLOv8 Object Detection Project
+# Guidance of Code in Persian

 This repository demonstrates the use of YOLOv8 for object detection tasks, focusing on detecting drones in image datasets.